mesinkasir/ili.nativeweb.org/README.md

 # CHANGELOG
-1. show name in header next logo. show name in blue ```#171b39```
+1. show name in header next logo. show name in blue ```#171b39``` - DONE
-2. set filter to disable find us in the contact widget
+2. set filter to disable find us in the contact widget - DONE
-3. set filter to disable contact form on homepage
+3. set filter to disable contact form on homepage - DONE
-3. set filter to disable Why Chose Us
+3. set filter to disable Why Chose Us - DONE
-3. enable ```image_credit:``` front matter and have it show under the images left aligned in plain text.
+3. enable ```image_credit:``` front matter and have it show under the images left aligned in plain text. - DONE
-4. Enable Eleventy Heading Anchors and linking to anchors (Get TOC working on long posts) like [/ili-report](/ili-report) and [ili-info](/ili_info/)
+4. Enable Eleventy Heading Anchors and linking to anchors (Get TOC working on long posts) like [/ili-report](/ili-report) and [ili-info](/ili_info/) - DONE `show_toc: true`
-5. Enable Eleventy Footnotes
+5. Enable Eleventy Footnotes - DONE
-5. fix nesting of heading tags on homepage
+5. fix nesting of heading tags on homepage - DONE
 11. add schemea.njk to be filled in

 ## Optional
-12. is search possible? like a /search/ page
-~~12. fix notices on npm run~~
+12. is search possible? like a /search/ page  - DONE ~~12. fix notices on npm run~~
 ~~6. enable authors.
 Individually authored posts only.~~